munificent/craftinginterpreters/book/a-map-of-the-territory.md

 ### Just-in-time compilation

-This last one is less of a shortcut and more a challenging scramble best reserved for experts.
+This last one is less of a shortcut and more a dangerous alpine scramble best reserved for experts.
 The fastest way to execute code is by compiling it to machine code, but you might not know what architecture your end user's machine supports.
 What to do?